NicolaCN/COVID-19/README.md

 I wanted to explore and analyse in a quantitative way the covid 19 period, started towards the end of 2019 and currently ongoing, although under control.

 Looking back on those difficult years, I were curious to see how covid was progressing, in terms of cases and deaths, in different countries around the world and over time.
-We also wanted to understand how the countries reacted to the pandemic in terms of vaccinations and the impact that the campaign had on the spread of the disease.
+I also wanted to understand how the countries reacted to the pandemic in terms of vaccinations and the impact that the campaign had on the spread of the disease.
 To do this, I collected data from a variety of sources with the aim of integrating them and calculating statistical aggregates useful for a clear and enriched visualisation of how covid has spread around the world.

 Thus, the following questions have been formulated: